 Some may see this as a drawback, but all DVC contracts have an expiration date.
-Every owner who has points at the BoardWalk resort, for example, will have an expiration date of 1/31/2042.
+Every owner who has points at Disney’s BoardWalk Villas, for example, will have an expiration date of 1/31/2042.

 Despite what you may think, it’s not because DVC sells Right-to-Use (RTU) timeshares.